MENTORSHIP FOR CREATIVES

 But then, life happens…

-• Your creative vision is a clear one, but your anxiety, self-doubt, or old wounds make the page feel like an unsafe place to go.
+Your creative vision is a clear one, but your anxiety, self-doubt, and/or old wounding make the page feel like an unsafe place to go.
 And so the vision remains just that: a vision, unseen by anyone but you.
-There is so much grief in this experience, how you feel scared of the very things you also love and desire.
+There is so much grief in this experience, how you feel scared of the very things you crave.
 You spend a lot of time—more than you care to admit—struggling beneath the weight of this.

 The unique obstacles faced by sensitive humans.

-You don’t have to be “sensitive” to run into these kinds of obstacles, which western society—with its capitalist mindset and punitive rules—is rife with.
+You don’t have to identify as sensitive to run into these kinds of obstacles, which western society, with its capitalist mindset and punitive rules, is rife with.

 But when you are sensitive—when you’re neurodivergent, HSP, or a self-described weirdo & old soul—you’re more prone to being overwhelmed by these aspects of daily living.